davide-lombardo/davidelombardo-blog/src/assets/posts/the-front-end-developer-guide-to-the-terminal/post.md

 ![Screenshot](./assets/posts/the-front-end-developer-guide-to-the-terminal/cd.png)

-This is equivalent to double-clicking the “stuff” directory in a GUI file explorer.
+This is equivalent to double-clicking the test directory in a GUI file explorer.

-Notice that the prompt changes from the tilde character (~) to “stuff”.
-In the Zsh shell language, the default prompt consists of an arrow and the name of the current directory, like “→ Documents”.
-But wait, why was it a tilde character before, instead of the name of the parent directory?
-On MacOS and Linux, the tilde character is shorthand for the user's home directory.
-On my machine, “~” is equivalent to “/Users/YOUR_USERNAME”.
-It's very easy to mistakenly assume that “~” is a prompt character, like “$” is in Bash.

 What if I want to go up one level, back to the home directory?
 I can use the `cd` command for this as well, with two dots (`..`).